7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 LUX* South Ari, Maldives

 Whether you’re seeking a peaceful hideaway or an active adventure, you’ll find it at LUX* South Ari.
-This sprawling property boasts over three kilometres of powder-fine beaches and a crystal-clear lagoon open for exploration.
+This sprawling Maldives eco-resort boasts over three kilometres of powder-fine beaches and a crystal-clear lagoon open for exploration.

 When staying at this eco-luxe Maldives resort, you can choose from one of their spacious beachfront or water villas.
 All are perfectly secluded and provide access to free bicycles for getting around.

-When it comes to sustainability, this eco-luxury dive resort has implemented several initiatives to minimise its environmental impact.
+When it comes to sustainability, this luxury Maldives dive resort has implemented several initiatives to minimise its environmental impact.
 This includes installing one of the world’s largest floating solar power systems to generate renewable energy.

 Additionally, the island cruisers that transport guests around the resort run entirely on solar energy.
 This eliminates the need for over 260,000 litres of diesel fuel annually.